Brand Names: Dulera

 Mometasone is a steroid.
 It prevents the release of substances in the body that cause inflammation.

-The combination of formoterol and mometasone is used as a maintenance treatment for asthma in adults and children who are at least 12 years old.
-This medication is not for use in treating an asthma or bronchospasm attack.
+Formoterol and mometasone is a combination medicine used as a maintenance treatment for asthma in adults and children who are at least 12 years old.
+This medicine is not for use in treating an asthma or bronchospasm attack.

 Formoterol and mometasone may also be used for purposes not listed in this medication guide.